 This post contains affiliate links.
 However, all opinions remain my own.
+For more information, see my full disclosure policy.

 I’ve never been a huge fan of shopping.
 Even as a teenager, it wasn’t really something I did to pass the time.
 I had one friend who loved window shopping, and would make a mental note of an item she would come back for when she got paid (usually an expensive item).
 I never found this fun.
 When I go shopping, I want to have the ability to buy; it doesn’t mean I will buy, it just means I have the option to.